 11 How does Browsec compare to full VPN apps?

 Browser extensions such as Browsec are great for Edge browsing privacy and geo-unblocking.
 Full VPN apps provide system-wide protection and may offer more robust security features like a kill switch, DNS leak prevention, and cross-deviceSync.
 If you need comprehensive protection, consider pairing Browsec with a full VPN service or using a provider that offers both Edge extensions and a complete OS-level client.
-How to connect all your devices to nordvpn even more than you think
+Best rotating ip vpns for 2026 purevpn and top alternatives explained

 12 How can I improve privacy beyond Browsec on Edge?